 ✔You want to leave assets in trust for your children under the age of 18

 ✔Your name is not on all of your spouse’s assets

-If you are in the MD/DC area be sure to sign up for my signature Wills Workshop Bootcamp.
-The next Workshop date is: June 9, 2018 from 10 am - 12:30 pm. in Largo, MD.
-It's not a seminar, it's a Workshop!
+If you are in the MD/DC metropolitan area be sure to sign up for my signature Wills Workshop where you can have your Will drafted, signed and witnessed all in one day.
+Click here for the next scheduled Workshop date.
+Remember, this is not a Seminar, this a Workshop.
 When you register for this Workshop you will leave with your Will completely done, signed and witnessed all in a matter of hours.
 If you have any questions, email firstname.lastname@example.org.
-To register click here.

 Powers of Attorney

 I know you are young and beautiful and you are living life like its golden right now.
 But are you prepared for the what ifs in life.
 Are you prepared if you have an accident and you are permanently or even temporarily incapacitated; Do you have a power of attorney?

 A Power of Attorney puts someone else in charge of making financial decisions on your behalf should you become unable to make those decisions for yourself.

 People most commonly think of a Power of Attorney when they are advanced in age and nearing retirement.
 But truth be told it's best to set up a power of attorney while you are young and healthy because you never know when you will need it -- incapacity does not always send a warning signal.

 Are you prepared if you have to go in for an emergency medical procedure, who will make healthcare decisions for you; your mom your dad your sister your brother your spouse your children?